iamtekson/postgres-helper/README.md

 The `postgres-helper` library is build on top of [`psycopg2`](https://github.com/psycopg/psycopg2/).
 It will be really helpful for running the basic postgresql query in python.

+Checkout the official documentation of this library here: [postgres-helper.readthedocs.io/](https://postgres-helper.readthedocs.io/)

 ### Installation

 For installation of `postgres-helper`, you need to run following command